 In the cultural field Vlissingen is occupying a unique position; possessing over 300 monuments, the city is mentioned on the list of 30 Dutch municipalities owing the richest cultural inheritance of the country.
 Vlissingen is being characterized as a modern city with an ancient core.
 You’ll find various events and attractions for young and old.

 The view tower of Het Arsenaal will provide you with a fantastic view on Walcheren, the Westerschelde and the North Sea.
 Amusing for children is the reptile zoo Iguana, where you can literally ‘go down the drain’.
 There are living amphibians, reptiles and insects from all over the world to be seen.
-At the harbour lies the maritime museum The Arsenaal.
-Here you’ll find all kinds of information about life in and surrounding water.
 You should also pay a visit to the Michiel de Ruyter-harbour.
 This is a restored harbour sludge (basin), where many yachts are mooring (tying up).

 In Vlissingen the past as well as the present are walking cheerfully along with you.
 The marina is as homey as your favourite pub.
 It’s an ideal area to go for a walk or to bike and it’s interesting to notice (know) that they are building there the most beautiful, most expensive super yachts.
 You can personally take a close look at the last mentioned activity during a visit to the extraordinary fascinating muZEEum.